AASanusi/music-playlist/README.md

 ## Overview
 A playlist is a list of songs or pieces of music.
 It's a word that started out in radio stations - the 'playlist' was all the tracks that were to be played that day on the show.
 A playlist can be unique to you with all your favourite songs and can be shared with people.
-Music Playlist has been created for users to view and add songs to the playlist everytime they access the app.
-This playlist consists of songs already ready to be viewed.
+Music Playlist has been created for users to view and add songs to the playlist everytime they access the application.
+This playlist consists of songs that are ready to be viewed by the users.
 The users will have an option to view any new songs added to the playlist.
-Another route they can take is to add songs to the playlist and make it an ever-growing list of songs.
+They will also have the option to add songs to the playlist and make it an ever-growing list of songs.

 ![Screenshot of app responsiveness](assets/images/screenshot-of-app-responsiveness.png)